north-lang/north-ndk/README.md

 The skill of coding in various programming languages is quiet essential to understand the today's world.
 In order to promote this important component, in my final school project I designed a programming language that enables a high-quality web app to be created from a simple code snippet.
 This means that no previous knowledge is required when using the North programming language.

-The <a href="">technical documentation</a> clearly explains how to program with North.
+The <a href="http://north-docs.surge.sh/">technical documentation (German)</a> clearly explains how to program with North.
 It also explains how to install and configure the language.
 It also contains a glossary that explains all the complicated technical terms.

 > Note: This is a pre-alpha version but it seems to be pretty stable for production readyness.